 |name||A name for the time interval4||-|

-The components of a DCMI Period identifier have no meaning when disaggregated, since in any particular instance it is the complete set which acts as the identifier.
-Thus, use of DCMI Period to identify a time interval requires that the components are linked together.
-For systems in which data is encoded using a limited character set, this is conveniently accomplished by packaging the components into a single text-string.
-Various serialisation syntaxes are available, including DCSV [DCSV] and XML [XML].
+The components of a DCMI Period identifier have no meaning when disaggregated, since in any particular instance it is the complete set which indicates the specific time interval.
+For systems in which data is encoded using a limited character set, this is conveniently accomplished by packaging the components into a single text string according to the DCSV recommendation [DCSV] .

-Writing DCMI Period using DCSV notation is straightforward, using the component names defined above.
-A DCMI Period value appears as follows:
+A DCMI Period value string using DCSV syntax, and using the component names defined above, appears as follows:

-All components are optional but may not be repeated.
+All components are optional but must not be repeated.
 The ordering is not significant.

 The Great Depression: